Cyprus tap water: the complete lowdown

 Cyprus tap water is top-notch.
 Even spoiled girls can’t get enough of the drinking water in Cyprus.
 Cheers from sunny Cyprus! 👧🏼👍🏻🚰 — Pic © AdobeStock

-Can you brush your teeth with tap water in Cyprus?
+Can I brush my teeth with tap water in Cyprus?

 Close-up of a toothbrush being wetted with Cyprus tap water straight from the source.
 Drinking water in Cyprus is spot on.